Wunderlist: History

 Frustrated by the perceived lack of roadmap, in September 2019, Reber began to publicly ask Microsoft-related accounts on Twitter whether he could buy Wunderlist back.
 Shortly afterward, however, Microsoft unveiled updates to To-Do that make it more closely resemble Wunderlist.

 In December 2019, Microsoft announced that it would fully shut down Wunderlist as of May 6, 2020.

-The team responsible for creating Wunderlist, led by co-founder Christian Reber, created that Superlist app in early 2024.
+The team responsible for creating Wunderlist, led by co-founder Christian Reber, created the Superlist app in early 2024.